-The WSBA carries out important regulatory functions mandated by the Supreme Court, including the admission and discipline of attorneys.
+Governance best practices generally place responsibility for the hiring and firing of the executive director or chief executive officer (CEO) solely with the board of directors of an organization.
+The board leverages this power to hold the executive director or CEO accountable.
+But unlike other organizations, the WSBA carries out important regulatory functions mandated by the Supreme Court, including the admission and discipline of attorneys.
 Responsibility for the administration and execution of those regulatory functions largely rests with the Executive Director and the Chief Disciplinary Counsel.
-By design, the Board has limited control over those functions.
-Yet tensions may arise between the Board and the Executive Director or Chief Disciplinary Counsel with respect to those functions.
+They are accountable to the Court for execution of those regulatory functions.
+By design, the Board of Governors has limited control over those regulatory functions.

+Tensions may arise between the Board of Governors and the Executive Director or Chief Disciplinary Counsel with respect to those functions.
+For example, the Executive Director is obliged to implement certain rules that the Court has promulgated.
+But if the Board does not support a specific rule, then she or he could be at odds with the Board.
 To preserve the Executive Director's and Chief Disciplinary Counsel's administrative independence and to protect the integrity of these regulatory functions, particularly the disciplinary process, the Supreme Court should have the authority to veto the dismissal of either one.
 Any proposed dismissal should be promptly communicated to the Court, which should have a reasonable period of time in which to countermand the dismissal decision.